Frequently Asked Questions

 The experiential training program being considered by the Society is mentorship, apprenticeship, or sponsorship to provide oversight of the experiential component of a candidate’s training.
 This is necessary to ensure that the on-the job experience obtained by future professionals is appropriate and will prepare them to be competent and conscientious members of the profession.

-The ASHSP will endeavor to have an application submitted to the Alberta Government in 2023.
+The ASHSP is working towards the formal application being submitted to the Alberta Government in 2025.